-You can also download some trailers that are mindblowing difficult to deliver it, which makes even more cooler.
+You can also download some trailers that are mindblowingly difficult to deliver, which makes it even more cooler.
 Like a Baobab Tree.

 The Ace Attorney series lives off this trope.
 While trials are important and serious affairs in real life, in the game a trial is an epic battle of wits.
 With theme music, action lines, people reacting to arguments as if they have been physically struck, and finger pointing... lots and lots of finger pointing.
 That it remains hilariously self-aware of its over-the-top nature only makes the games that much more appealing.

 It's even lampshaded by Maya in the second game.
 "Spine tingling legal action!
 Mind numbing legalese!
 You will say 'wow!'"

 A particular Fanvid called "Sakkyun Hair Makeover."
 Sakuya finds Meiling sleeping on the job, and decides to take advantage of the situation by...styling her hair.
 Like almost every girl from the Windows generation up.
 And cosplaying as them.
 All done with dramatic poses and ham.

 The fangame Touhou Soccer.
 This is a series with little girls having uber destructive powers.
 And they're using to play soccer.
 Trailer can be seen here.

 In Prince of Persia: The Sands of Time, everything the Prince does is awesome.
 Even a relatively mundane act, such as taking a drink of water, is accompanied by a dramatic bullet-time camera rotozoom closeup, heroic music, and whooshing sound effects.
 It's the coolest water-drinking animation ever devised.